FREQUENTLY ASKED QUESTIONS

 Unfortunately my post office does not offer insurance to many countries and when it does, the price is very high.
 But shipping does include tracking and I package the dolls very safely.
 Not only do I use extremely strong epoxy clay for the doll, I pack them in a way so they can’t move around in the box.
 The painted bits get wrapped in bubble wrap and then I fill the empty space up with things like cardboard, bubble wrap and scrunched up newspaper.
 Please remember that I am not Amazon and I cannot simply refund you if the doll gets damaged or goes missing.
 Because this has never happened (well, one time a doll got damaged YEARS ago and I have since fixed my packing), the risk is on you.

 Within Europe, shipping times are generally normal.
 Only took 4 days for a package to get delivered to a buyer in Germany early June 2020.
 Packages to America for a while took 4-6 weeks, but shipping has normalised and is back to 1-3 weeks.
-Packages to other countries might still like a long time, though - like Australia.
+Packages to other countries can still like a long time, though - like Australia.

 ★ Do you accept cancellations, returns or exchanges?